CSST-simulation/JiuTian/docs/Samples/sampleMD.md

 ***
 ---
 ___
+Note that horizontal lines will not show up in some webpage environment.

 # Images
 To add an image, add an exclamation mark \!, followed by alt text in brackets \[\], and the path or URL to the image asset in parentheses\(\).
 You can optionally add a title in quotation marks after the path or URL.